 - Projects should have explicitly measurable outcomes that support and further the Foundation's mission statement.

-- Generally, the Foundation will not make grants of “Enduring Property” or “Specified Gifts to Qualified Donees” as the Foundation prefers to support “Gifts to Qualified Donees” as defined by Canada Revenue Agency and the Federal Income Tax Act.
+- The Foundation will not make grants of "Enduring Property" or "Specified Gifts to Qualified Donees" as the Foundation prefers to support "Gifts to Qualified Donees" as defined by Canada Revenue Agency and the Federal Income Tax Act.

-- Generally, the Foundation will DECLINE requests to support the following:
+- The Foundation will DECLINE requests to support the following:

 - Grants to individuals.